 It was great to get our users involved in this discussion and see how different institutions, and different academic programs within the institutions, develop and use their rubrics.
 It was also very exciting to see how many users are cognizant of the differences between a grading rubric and an assessment rubric, and how they are moving away from grading rubrics and using assessment rubrics in Taskstream.
 Ultimately, everyone agreed that the switch will result in consistent outcomes data, and lead to more effective student learning.

-While an assignment is often created to have the students demonstrate they know and understand the content of the course, it is also often being used to assess what they can do.
-Some rubrics are a combination of both, and that’s when it gets tricky…stay tuned, Taskstreamers, for our next blog, coming soon!
+In short: Yes.
+An assignment is often created both to have the students demonstrate that they know and understand the content of the course and as a way to assess what they can do.
+Some rubrics are a combination of both, and that’s when it gets tricky.
+Stay tuned, Taskstreamers, for our next blog, coming soon!

 Michelle Curtis has held various positions in the higher education industry over the past six years.
 Prior to joining Taskstream, she was the coordinator for accreditation and outcomes assessment at a private university on Long Island, where she worked closely with faculty in developing assessment plans and implementing new programs.
 Michelle and her husband reside in New York, but enjoy traveling, mostly to visit family in Brazil and England.